 Morocco 2018

 In September 2018 I finally visited Morocco myself, and drove over 4000 km to visit most of the localities where pholcids had previously been found plus several 'new' localities.
 I was fascinated by the rich diversity of landscapes, the vibrant and colorful culture, the delicious food, and the frieldy and open-minded people.
-But of course my focus was on pholcid spiders, and these proved to be almost everywhere.
+But my focus was on pholcid spiders, and these proved to be almost everywhere.